voltrb/volt/Readme.md

 **Note, asset management is still early, and likely will change quite a bit**

 In volt, assets such as JavaScript and CSS (or sass) are automatically included on the page for you.
-Anything placed inside of a components asset folder is served at /assets (via [Sprockets](https://github.com/sstephenson/sprockets))  Link and script tags are automatically added for each css and js file in assets/css and assets/js respectively.
+Anything placed inside of a components asset/js or assets/css folder is served at /assets/{js,css} (via [Sprockets](https://github.com/sstephenson/sprockets))  Link and script tags are automatically added for each css and js file in assets/css and assets/js respectively.
 Files are included in their lexical order, so you can add numbers in front if you need to change the load order.

 Any JS/CSS from an included component or component gem will be included as well.
 By default [bootstrap](http://getbootstrap.com/) is provided by the volt-bootstrap gem.

+**Note: asset bundling is on the TODO list**

 ## Component Generator

 Components can easily be shared as a gem.
 Volt provides a scaffold for component gems.
 In a folder (not in a volt project), simply type: volt gem {component_name}  This will create the files needed for the gem.
-Note that all volt component gems will be prefixed with volt- so they can easily be found by others.
+Note that all volt component gems will be prefixed with volt- so they can easily be found by others on github and rubygems.

 While developing, you can use the component by placing the following in your Gemfile: